The Ultimate In Birding Tours

 There will also be many other species at the hides or along the roads between the hides, including the near-endemic Black-streaked Scimirtar Babbler, Assam Laughingthrush, Long-tailed Sibia and Yunnan and Rusty-capped Fulvettas to mention just a few.

-For some additional marvellous birds, we have an optional extension to Lijiang in Northern Yunnan, situated not far from the awesome peaks of the Jade Dragon Snow Mountain.
+For some additional marvellous birds, we have an optional extension to the Lijiang region in Northern Yunnan, situated not far from the awesome peaks of the Jade Dragon Snow Mountain.
 Here we will be searching out the little-known endemic White-speckled (or Biet’s) Laughingthrush, as well as the endemic Rufous-tailed Babbler (or Rufous-tailed Moupinia), Eye-ringed Parrotbill and Spectacled Fulvetta (of the form sordidior) and the near-endemic Black-browed Bushtit, Yunnan Nuthatch, Black-bibbed Tit and Black-headed Greenfinch.
 We will also be hoping to see the impressive, range-restricted Mrs Hume’s Pheasant.

 Birdquest has unsurpassed experience in China, having operated nearly 120 China birding tours since 1984.

-Accommodation & Road Transport: The hotels and guesthouses are mostly of a good or medium standard, but some nights are in simple guesthouses (and at one where we spend two nights, some rooms have shared bathrooms).
+The hotels and guesthouses are mostly of a good or medium standard, but some nights are in simple guesthouses (and at one where we spend two nights, some rooms have shared bathrooms).
 Road transport is by small coach, minibus/passenger van or cars.
 Roads are generally of good or very good quality.

-Climate: Generally cool to warm, with sunny spells interspersed with overcast conditions.
+Generally cool to warm, with sunny spells interspersed with overcast conditions.
 It can be cold in the early morning in the Lijiang region.
 Some rain is likely.

 TOUR HIGHLIGHTS